Last Updated on February 22, 2022 by Grow with Bovees

 Problems that lie beneath the surface are the hardest ones to plan for.
 You think you have been vigilant in keeping your property safe from dead trees, but the large, healthy oak tree in the back yard has been inflicting a silent pain for years because of its deep penetrating root system.

 Trees that have developed a strong root system can spread their roots for many yards.
 Even a large oak tree in the back yard can spread large roots through the ground that you may not consider a problem until it’s too late.
 In certain circumstances, the tree may start to grow roots above the ground, which could become another problem in itself.

 Another sign of a dead tree that is not always obvious is mushrooms.
 Mushrooms will grow at the base of a tree when the tree has been infected with fungus.
 Mushrooms are a sign that there is a fungus or fungi present around the tree.
-This means that a decay-producing fungus is extremely likely to be within the tree without any visible warning signs.
+This means that a decay-producing fungus is extremely likely to be rotting the wood within the tree without any visible warning signs.

 To know if a fungus has weakened the tree, you should remove a section of the bark of the tree and see if the wood underneath is wet, soggy, or soft, wood mites can also be present.
 If so, you likely have a fungus that has infected your tree.

 Fortunately, having a tree diseased with a fungus does not always require tree removal.
 In fact, there are often instances where you can keep a tree without removing it.